allegro/envoy-control/docs/features/load_balancing.md

 That means a request without the **canary header** may be routed to a canary instance.

+## Configuring Canary support with dynamic listeners

+When using listeners configured via EC (`envoy-control.envoy.snapshot.dynamicListeners.enabled` set to `true`) a default working config will be provided.

+## Configuring Canary support static listeners

 For this feature to work correctly, appropriate static Envoy config is required.